yashnaval/MachineLearning/Yash_ML_SL.md

 <img src="https://cdn.educba.com/academy/wp-content/uploads/2019/08/What-is-supervised-learning.jpg" alt="tree diagram" width="60%" height="60%">

 * In this image above you can see that we are feeding inputs as an image of apples and bananas to the algorithm as a part of the algorithm we have a supervisor who keeps on correcting the machine or who keeps on training the machines or keeps on telling him that yes it is an apple or  it is an banana , things like teacher teaches his students because the teacher already knows the results.
-* The data set is used as the basis for predicting the classification of other unlabeled data through the use of machine learning algorithms.
+* It is used for predicting the classification of other unlabled data through the use of supervised learning.

 ### Why Supervised Learning is important for real world solving problems?  :-